max-lee-dev/hackertype/README.md

 # HackerType
+Test your coding speed and accuracy by practicing with LeetCode solutions!

 ## Todo:

-- fix word limit number having an offset
-- better UI obviously it looks garbage rn
+- RETRY SAME TEST
 - nav bar (logo, contact, about)
-- RETRY SAME TEST
-- select text box even if insta-refresh
+- fix CSS